dexturr/eslint-plugin-ember-extra-linting/docs/rules/ember-no-autogenerated-comments.md

 ### Options

-Currently there are no options for this rule.
+There are currently no options for this rule.

 ## When Not To Use It